 Dr. William O. Crews, Jr. became the sixth president of Golden Gate in 1986.
 During Crew's tenure, the Seminary established two new campuses, one in Phoenix, Ariz. in 1995 and one in Denver, Colo. in 1996.
 The Seminary also achieved accreditation approval to offer full master's level degree at all five of the Seminary's campuses.

 The Seminary's current president, Dr. Jeff P. Iorg, was formerly the executive director/treasurer of the Northwest Baptist Convention, prior to being elected the seventh president of Golden Gate Seminary in 2004.
-During his tenure, the Seminary launched the Partners for the Future Campaign, established online course offerings (which includes fully-accredited, master-level courses 100 percent online), relaunched and reformatted the Seminary's electronic communication tools (website makeover including a blog and bi-monthly enewsletter).
+During his tenure, the Seminary launched the Partners for the Future Campaign, established online course offerings (which now includes all of Gateway's master's degrees offered 100 percent online), relaunched and reformatted the Seminary's online communication tools.
 Over the course of a two-year period in 2014-2016, he led the transition that involved moving the main campus from Mill Valley to Ontario and opening a new regional campus in Fremont, Calif., as well as the name change to Gateway Seminary.
 He continues to lead the institution-while publishing books and maintaining an extensive speaking ministry-with the mission of shaping leaders who expand God's kingdom around the world.